kamilburda/batcher/TRANSLATIONS.md

 To create a new translation for your language:

-1. Open Poedit, select `File → New from POT/PO file...` and select the `gimp-export-layers.pot` file in the `export_layers/locale` folder.
+1. Open Poedit, select `File → New from POT/PO file...` and select the `batcher.pot` file in the `batcher/locale` folder.
 2. Set the language of the translation.
 3. Translate the strings (by filling in the `Translation` text field for each string).
 4. If desired, go to `Catalog → Properties...` and edit the translation file properties.